rengler33/dotfiles/README.md

 cp ~/dotfiles/.gitconfig.user ~/.gitconfig.user
 ```

-### If using NordVPN, configure their nameservers:
+### If using VPN, WSL2 will likely require you to configure their nameservers:
+My example file has the nameservers for NordVPN
 ```sh
 sudo rm -r /etc/resolv.conf && cp ~/dotfiles/etc/resolv.conf /etc/resolv.conf
 ```